voostindie/markdown-curator/adrs/0003 All processing done in memory.md

 ## Decision

-Everything this application does, except for producing output, is done in memory.
+Everything this application does except for producing output is done in memory.
 Nothing is persisted to disk or stored elsewhere using some external service (like a database).
 Only output is stored to disk, where the user wants it.

 ## Context